temelkirci/Football_Manager_Simulation/README.md

 - will added 2D Visual match engine
 - will added Player scout system
 - will added Transfer offers for Players
-- will added game save/load
+- will added Game save/load
+- will added Women Players and faces